w3f/Grants-Program/applications/LiquiDot.md

 ### 🧩 Ecosystem Fit

-Help us locate your project in the Polkadot landscape and what problems it tries to solve by answering each of these questions:

-- Where and how does your project fit into the ecosystem?
+#### Where and how does our project fit into the ecosystem?
   Our project is an automated LP manager with cross-chain functionality, designed to optimize capital efficiency and user experience across multiple parachains in the Polkadot ecosystem.
-This enables users to manage assets and interact with DEXs, DeFi protocols, and liquidity pools a lot more efficiently and across networks like the Hub, Hydration, Moonbeam, Acala, etc, from a single interface and without being confined to a single chain’s limitations.
-Our project directly supports Polkadot’s vision of a multichain future by reducing fragmentation and improving capital flow across its ecosystem.
+This enables users to manage assets and interact with DEXs, DeFi protocols, and liquidity pools a lot more efficiently and across networks like the Hub, Hydration, Moonbeam, Acala, etc, from a single interface and without being confined to a single chain's limitations.
+Our project directly supports Polkadot's vision of a multichain future by reducing fragmentation and improving capital flow across its ecosystem.

-- Who is your target audience?
+### Who is our target audience?
   Our project is targeted at crypto enthusiasts looking to optimize their experience within the PolkaDot ecosystem.
 It is for people who know stuff about crypto already, who are looking for a more reliable way to make money than trading and yet higher potential yield compared to the basic spot/HODL.
 This can also be an interesting discovery for those who know something about crypto but are newbies in liquidity providing.

 Our goal is to also serve developers and projects building on parachains that need efficient, cross-chain liquidity management.
 We are doing this by providing an automatic and native solution for anyone seeking to maximize yield, reduce manual intervention, and